muratyldrim/CatchME/README.md

 # CatchME
-CatchME is an anomaly detection tool based on system performance metrics.
+CatchME is an open source anomaly detection tool based on system performance metrics.

 ## Technologies
 Project is created with: